Buy Soil and Mulch for Next Year

 I find it helpful to store a bag of dirt, fertilizer, and my small pots downstairs so they are ready when it’s time to start my seeds in the spring.
 No trekking outside to the garden shed in minus 40 for this girl!!
 Not that I’ve done that before, or anything.

-Cut Down Plants
+Trim Down Perennial Plants

 If you’re short on time, you can save this chore for spring.
 At the very least, pull out all of the plants in your pots and add them to your compost pile.

 Mark Perennial Locations & Take Pictures